SHEFFcode/GeeksForGeeks/GeeksForGeeks/Theory/Analysis of Loops.md

   * loops where i = pow(i, c) or i = i^c

 **Note: It is important to distinguish the increase in i to the increase in runtime based on input size.
-The two are not related, as fo logn, i increases by a pultiple of i, but runtime is increasing only by logn of input size (much much slower).**
+The two are not related, as for O(logn), i increases by a pultiple of i every loop, but runtime is increasing only by logn of input size (much much slower).**